Correlated many-body quantum dynamics of the Peregrine soliton: Conclusions and Perspectives

 \section{Conclusions and Perspectives}

 We have investigated the unprecedented dynamical generation of the quantum Peregrine soliton in a correlated 1D Bose gas trapped in a box potential.
-The latter potential is designed to engineer initial conditions that via focusing (in the attractive regime) and interference may produce a quantum analogue of the PS pattern.
-To achieve a complete quantum description of the ensuing focusing evolution, we rely on the \textit{ab-initio} MCTDHB method, which allows to capture the interparticle correlations of the system and hence operate beyond the MF approximation.
+This potential is designed to engineer initial conditions that via focusing (in the attractive regime) and interference may produce a quantum analog of the PS pattern.
+To achieve a complete quantum description of the ensuing focusing evolution, we rely on the \textit{ab initio} MCTDHB method, which allows to capture the interparticle correlations of the system and hence operate beyond the MF approximation.

 Starting from repulsive interactions, where the Bose gas possesses a nearly uniform, chiefly condensed distribution, we devise quenches to attractive interactions.
-Such a protocol favors the emergence of two counterpropagating density wavefronts from the edges moving toward the center where they collide and interfere.
-As a result, a transient doubly localized in space and time quantum variant of the PS structure emerges.
-To testify the PS nature of the nucleated configuration and uncover its quantum features we also simulate the corresponding MF dynamics, revealing the formation of a high amplitude time-periodic configuration partially reminiscent of the Kuznetsov-Ma breather.
+Such a protocol favors the emergence of two counterpropagating density wave fronts from the edges moving toward the center where they collide and interfere.
+As a result, a transient doubly localized in space and time structure that we refer to as the quantum variant of the PS emerges.
+To testify the PS nature of the nucleated configuration and uncover its quantum features, we also simulate the corresponding MF dynamics, revealing the formation of a high-amplitude time-periodic configuration partially reminiscent of the Kuznetsov-Ma breather.
 These localized MF solutions are compared to the analytically available in the integrable case PS waveform, unveiling reasonable agreement.
-Moreover, a phase jump is observed between the core and the side peaks of the PS in the MF limit, a feature that is smeared out by higher order orbitals in the quantum case, as was explained above.
+Moreover, a phase jump is observed between the core and the side peaks of the PS in the MF limit, a feature that is smeared out by higher-order orbitals in the quantum case.